CocoaPods/blog.cocoapods.org/_drafts/Eloy-Stepping-Down.markdown

 categories: cocoapods
 ---

-TL:DR I've had a fantastic 5 years making CocoaPods what it is today, but now it is time to care about my other babies: my new job, my house boat, and my actual baby!!!
+TL:DR I've had a fantastic 5 years making CocoaPods what it is today, but now it is time to care for my other babies: my new job, my house boat, and my actual baby!!!
 I will still work on CocoaPods, but not as much.
 Thank you all for a great 5 years!

 <!-- more -->

-Happy new year!

 I don’t know about you, but for me 2015 is going to be a year full of changes.
-I’ll be very busy and as such will have to do some concessions, but I’ll get back to that at the end.
-First I’d like to share some of the amazing events that I will encounter this year.
+I’ll be very busy and as such will have to make some concessions, but I’ll get back to that at the end.
+First, I’d like to share some of the amazing events that I will encounter this year.

 ## New job

 Starting **today**, I’ll commence at my new job as a mobile software engineer at [Artsy](https://artsy.net).
-This is an exciting opportunity for me, for both the technical challenges and the admirable mission to _bring all visual art online_.
+This is an exciting opportunity for me, both for the technical challenges and the admirable mission to _bring all visual art online_.

 For now this means that I’ll be spending the better part of February getting up to speed with work at Artsy.